alfianlensundev/tauri-plugin-fingerprint/README.md

 The plugin communicates with the reader through `nusb` and uses MINDTCT and BOZORTH3 from `fprint-pipeline` for minutiae extraction and matching.

+> **Pure Rust implementation:** this plugin communicates directly with the USB
+> reader and processes fingerprints entirely in Rust.
+It does not use a bridge
+> to a native library, vendor SDK, external fingerprint service, or additional
+> runtime.
+No proprietary DigitalPersona driver needs to be installed.
+On
+> Windows, the reader only needs to be associated with the built-in WinUSB
+> driver; Linux may require a udev permission rule.

 ## Installation

 ### Minimum requirements